 By the way, if a tiny house won’t work for the group, we absolutely LOVE The Majestic.

 Some of our best HeidiTown memories have been made in this Southwest Colorado town, my introduction to pozole at The Strater Hotel, for instance.
 And cuddling puppies at Durango Dog Ranch, and our ride on the train to Soaring Tree Top Adventures, and the best zipline experience of my life.
 Not to mention getting a can of Modus Hoperandi right off the canning line during our tour at Ska Brewing Company.

 The last time we were in town for Snowdown 2019, one of Colorado’s best winter festivals.

 Thankfully, Durango is a college town so there’s no shortage of watering holes.
-I do not have any home rentals to recommend, but we’ve stayed at several hotels over the years, and there’s quite a few to choose from, whether you and your friends want an historic hotel or a chain hotel.
+I do not have any home rentals to recommend, but we’ve stayed at several hotels over the years, and there are quite a few to choose from, whether you and your friends want a historic hotel or a chain hotel.
 It’s all here for you.